JuliaDugina/Python-requests-/README.md

-# Python requests habr.com
+# Description
-Extract title and heading of Python news from Habr.com
+This code extracts title and heading of Python news from Habr.com using the package Beautifulsoup4.
+Writing on Python3 in july 2022